TRIQS/triqs/doc/documentation.rst

 A quick tour in python
 ----------------------

 A little tour of some aspects of TRIQS and its applications, at the Python level.
+We recommend that you download the ipython notebooks available in the `tutorials repository on GitHub <https://github.com/TRIQS/tutorials>`_.

 .. toctree::
    :maxdepth: 1